 - Tolerance of those of different faiths and beliefs

-Actively promoting British Values also refers to challenging pupils, staff or parents expressing opinions contrary to fundamental British Values.
-At Button Lane, we work hard to ensure that values of tolerance and respect permeate all areas of school life to create a climate within which pupils feel safe and secure and allows them to reach their full potential.
+Actively promoting British Values also refers to challenging pupils, staff or parents who may express opinions contrary to fundamental British Values.
+At Button Lane Primary, we work hard to ensure that values of tolerance and respect permeate all areas of school life to create a climate within which pupils feel safe and secure, allowing them to reach their full potential.

-We believe our school to be at the centre of our local community; our vision and values are embodied in celebrations and events such as the school fair, our recent 60th anniversary celebrations, our charitable work and participation in various sporting, academic and artistic endeavours.
+We believe our school to be at the centre of our local community; our vision and values are embodied in celebrations and events such as the School Fayre, our 60th anniversary celebrations, our charitable work and participation in various sporting, academic and artistic endeavours.

 The following are a selection of activities that are evidence of our commitment to British values.

 - Children have the opportunity to have their voices heard through our School Council and pupil questionnaires.